 The inescapable answer is that this is a false dilemma.
-The simple fact of the matter is that Antarctica is beyond a shadow of a doubt is **not** the first continent size sheet ever to have been situated at a pole.
+The simple fact of the matter is that Antarctica, beyond a shadow of a doubt, is **not** the first continent-sized sheet ever to have been situated at a pole.
 Other continental ice sheets, as discussed above, have been situated at a pole but are no longer situated there as the result of being moved about the world by plate tectonics.
 Sufficient evidence exists of plate tectonics that it is not even necessary to “suppose” anything about it being the mechanism that has been at work.
 That FOG even suggested that modern East and West Antarctic ice sheet was the first “first continent size sheet ever to have been situated at a pole” shows the almost complete lack of research in terms of the geological aspects of the Earth crustal displacement theory that it presents.

 Memories of the Polar Dawn

 In an abrupt change of subject that characterizes Exhibit 10, Hancock (1995:482-482) at length discusses how various interpretations of the Mahabaratha and Surya Siddhanta, Vedic religious texts written in India a long, long way from the Arctic, allegedly preserve memories of polar conditions prior to a Earth crustal displacement.
 Much like Young Earth creationists, FOG resorts a materialistic interpretation of religious text that disregards their spiritual context.
 Here passages are quoted out of their spiritual context in order to fabricate evidence for completely materialistic scientific theories.